 Consideration is given to the structural composition, metabolism, and environmental relationships of the bacterial systems formed on and in association with the oral hard and soft tissues.
 Specific and mixed bacterial populations such as those residents on extra-oral mucosal surfaces and the skin and their role in oral disease will be dealt with.

 Prerequisites: HDO 560, 561, 562, and 563 or their equivalent; permission of instructor

-3 credits, fall and spring terms, Drs.
-Walker and Kleinberg
+3 credits, fall and spring semesters, Dr. Walker